computersciencecs/694/README.md

 In ./RecRankerEval/dataprocess/amazonmusic, use amazonmusic-data-process.ipynb to process the original data.
 The input files are the rating file inter.csv and item information file item.csv decompressed in ./RecRankerEval/dataset/amazonmusic.
-The output files are the processed inter2-5.csv and itemnew.csv.
+The output files are the processed inter2-5.csv and itemnew-processed.csv.

 * Split the dataset